NBISweden/redmine_utils/README.md

 Dummy template for the user-created file `config.yaml containing address to the Redmine API and user's API-key (available from 'My account'-page in NBIS Redmine)

+### `reports/timeLogParams.yaml.dist`
+Dummy template for the user-created file `timeLogParams.yaml`, where you define staff names and time period for the report.

 ### `pixi.toml`
 Provides the `pixi` workspace (see above).

 ### `reports/`